WE'RE NOT A "KINGDOM" - MAKE IT OFFICIAL

 A. No - that could all stay , Royal Air Force, HMS for warships, and so on.
 And charities (such as the RSPCA) with the "Royal" prefix would carry on with the same titles.

-Q. I'm guessing if these changes go ahead - we'd need a new National Anthem ?
+Q. If these reforms were to go ahead, wouldn't we need a new National Anthem ?

 A FIXED WRITTEN CONSTITUTION